odinuv/web/en/apv/articles/cookies-sessions/index.md

 To remove cookies manually in your browser use Ctrl+Shift+Del hotkey and select deletion of cookies in desired period of time.

+### Cookies used for tracking of users
+Companies like Google and many others which based their business on online advertising use cookies to track your visits to sites which participate in their advertising programme.
+An owner of a website (e.g. a merchant) places their tracking script into his website and when you visit his site, your browser sends a cookie to advertisement company's server along with information about merchant's visited site.
+The advertising company than knows which sites (e.g. products that merchant sells) interests you.
+Later, when you visit another site (e.g. someones blog) with a slot for an online ad, they can identify you by a cookie and place a banner for a product you visited before.

+Companies collect money from merchants for displaying their ads (or for clicks on them).
+People who let these companies display ads on their sites gain some small reward for each displayed ad (or click on it).

+Another use of cookies is identification of returning visitors for analytical processing (when a website owner wants to know how many unique visitors have seen his presentation and whether or not they return).

 ## Sessions
 The session uses client's cookie storage to save a key (*session ID*) which is used to identify one particular repository of client related data on a server.
 This is much safer because data in session can only be modified